Skip to content

 In IPv4 datagrams, the IPv4 header contains optional fields such as Options, which include Security, Timestamp, Record Route, etc. These Options can increase the IPv4 header length from 20 to 60 bytes.
 During forwarding, handling IPv4 datagrams carrying these Options can consume significant device resources, so they are rarely used in practice.

-IPv6 removes these Options from the IPv6 Basic Header and places them in the extension header, which is located between the IPv6 Basic Header and the upper-layer protocol Data Unit.
+IPv6 removes these Options from the IPv6 basic header and places them in the extension header, which is placed between the IPv6 Basic header and the Upper Layer Protocol Data Unit.

 An IPv6 packet can contain 0, 1, or multiple extension headers, which are only added by the sender when the device or destination node requires special processing.

-Unlike the IPv4 Options field (which can be up to 40 bytes and requires continuous storage), the IPv6 Extension Header uses a chain structure with no fixed length limit, making it more scalable in the future.
-Its 8-byte alignment mechanism is implemented via the Next Header field, ensuring efficient processing and avoiding fragmentation overhead.
+Unlike the IPv4 Options field (which can be extended up to 40 bytes and requires continuous storage), the IPv6 extension header adopts a chain structure and has no fixed length limit, making it more scalable in the future.
+Its 8 byte alignment mechanism is implemented through the Next header field, which ensures processing efficiency and avoids fragmentation overhead.

-Extension Header Len: Indicates the length of the extension header (excluding the Next Header).
+Extension header Len: Indicate the length of the extension header (excluding the length of the Next header).

-Extension Head Data: The Extension Header consists of a series of option fields and padding fields.
+Extension header Data: The content of the extension header is a combination of a series of Option fields and Padding fields.

-- Fragment header (Next Header Field Value is 44) - Like IPv4 packets, the length of IPv6 packets to be forwarded cannot exceed the maximum transmission unit (MTU).
-When the packet exceeds the MTU, it must be fragmented.
+• Fragment header (Next header field value is 44) - Like IPv4 packets, the length of IPv6 packets to be forwarded cannot exceed the maximum transmission unit (MTU).
+When the packet length exceeds the MTU, the packet needs to be fragmented.
 In IPv6, the Fragment header is used by an IPv6 source node to send a packet larger than the MTU.

 RFC specifies that when multiple extension headers are used in the same datagram, it is recommended that these headers appear in the following order: